antischematic/angular-composition-api/packages/core/README.md

 yarn add @mmuscat/angular-composition-api
 ```

-> :warning: For change detection to function correctly, you must add the `ZonelessEventManager`
+For change detection to function correctly, you must provide `ZonelessEventManager`
-to your root module.
+in your root module.
 This is required whether zone.js is enabled or not.

 ```ts
 @NgModule({